 WebTitan Cloud for WiFi allows businesses to block access to 53 different predefined categories of web content, including pornography, gambling, dating, news, and social media websites.
 Within those 53 categories are more than 500 million websites in 200 languages that have been assessed for content and categorized.
-A cloud-based lookup also ensures accurate and flexible filtering based on page content.
+A cloud-based lookup also ensures accurate and flexible filtering based on-page content.

 Secure guest WiFi for business means effective malware, ransomware, and phishing protection.
 With WebTitan Cloud for WiFi deployed, access to compromised websites, phishing sites, and other malicious websites will be blocked.

-Flexible policy creation means control over the filter can be delegated for different departments, and controls can be applied for different types of users.
+Flexible policy creation means control over the filter can be delegated to different departments, and controls can be applied for different types of users.
 Cloud Keys can also be created to allow specific users to bypass policy rules.

-A full suite of reports ensures detailed information is always available, with email notifications alerting administrators to attempted policy violations and a real-time browsing view available.
+A full suite of reports ensures detailed information is always available, with email notifications alerting administrators to attempted policy violations and a real-time browsing view is available.

-If you want to take control of your WiFi network or are an MSP looking for an easy-to-use multi-tenant solution to allow you to provide a web filtering service to your clients, WebTitan Cloud for WiFi is a quick, easy to use, and low cost way of providing secure guest WiFi for business users.
+If you want to take control of your WiFi network or are an MSP looking for an easy-to-use multi-tenant solution to allow you to provide a web filtering service to your clients, WebTitan Cloud for WiFi is a quick, easy to use, and low-cost way of providing secure guest WiFi for business users.

-Contact TitanHQ today for further information on WiFI guest network security and how WebTItan can protect your business.
+Contact TitanHQ today for further information on WiFI guest network security and to find out how WebTItan can protect your business.
 Our knowledgeable sales staff will be able to advise you on the best way to improve guest WiFi security and will help you choose the best deployment option.
 If you want to see WebTitan in action before you make a purchase decision, our sales staff will be happy to schedule a product demonstration and help set up a free trial of the solution.